 What happens next?

-Who can open a Membership Account?
+Who can open an account?

-How can I join?
+How can I open an account?

-Are there any fees on the account?
+Are any fees charged?

 Is there a maximum savings balance?